victortoday/peer_production_course/assignment_submission/adaptation_paper/Sifan_Adaptation_Paper.md

 After in-depth discussion with Shang, we both agreed the commercialization of HUST Online Judge would be direct cause.
 Most Chinese universities would only offer online services or other alike resources to their students for academic use, otherwise things would become much more complicated because applying for commercial projects requires approval of many departments of the university.
 In other words, if we're making money by using resources of the organization without supervision, it's like cheating.
 Case in point, an active contributor of HUST Online Judge and also the administrator of [hustoj.com](http://www.hustoj.com/) _zhblue_ is selling his service.
 Although _zhblue_ is not from HUST, he did play an irreplaceable role in promoting HUST Online Judge by offering paid service.
 Because even though the HUST ACM/ICPC team shared their codes online, many organizations still have problems configuring their own machines, under those circumstances, this kind of services came in handy.

 Although Shang and I considered that _zhblue_'s service is legitimate business practices and it's beyond reproach, the fact that _zhblue_ doesn't belong to HUST and he's taking advantages of HUST's brand effect might make the HUST staff feel bad.
 I guess those who were feeling bad made the decision of removing acm.hust.edu.cn off their official hust.edu.cn domain.
 Frankly speaking, I have no idea of what would HUST Online Judge be without the domain hust.edu.cn, because the hust.edu.cn domain is like HUST's trademark and so does almost every university(See more: [ACM OJ Collection](http://www.cnblogs.com/Xredman/archive/2009/03/23/1420015.html)).

+After all, those who are funding a project would think about tradeoff, given that they are not altruistic.
+In the Part 4 of this paper, I claimed the governance mode is no different from the typical "open source way", however, like _inner source_, the organization's influence can't be ignored.
+But luckily, this sort of influence wouldn't affect the collaboration mechanism, because HUST staff didn't participate in writing codes, which means their decisions could only have effect on the external attributes of the project other than the codes.
+For instance, even though HUST Online Judge was no longer serving within hust.edu.cn domain, the project itself both the codes and the contribution history remain in the github unmodified.

 ## 6 Other Observations